Calling all swashbuckling pirate queens, it’s time to take a look at plus size pirate costumes for Halloween!

 I don’t do much dressing up around Halloween, but at the top of my list when it comes to dressing up for a costume party is a pirate (well, second to Betelgeuse).

-While Halloween seems like it’s a ways away, there’s no time like the present to pick this year’s costume.
+I know Halloween is still a ways away, but there’s no time like the present to pick this year’s costume.

 Regardless of whether you’re dressing up to go out for a Halloween-themed pub crawl or you’re taking part in an at-home virtual murder mystery party, if you want to dress up like a pirate there’s a costume out there for you.

 This content contains affiliate links.
 As an affiliate for a number of brands, and an Amazon Associate we may earn commissions on qualifying sales.
 You can read the finer details about what that means here.